12 Best portable standalone drawing tablets

 Lenovo Tab P12 Pro standalone drawing tablet with Precision Pen 3

-Users can choose between 60Hz (standard) and 120Hz (high) refresh rates.
 Due to the maximum 120Hz refresh rate, drawing with the stylus looks super smooth.
+Users can choose between 60Hz (standard) and 120Hz (high) refresh rates to extend battery life.

-The Lenovo Precision Pen 3 is included, offers up to 4,096 levels of pressure sensitivity and supports tilt-detection, which is great for creators.
+The Lenovo Precision Pen 3 is included, offers up to 4,096 levels of pressure sensitivity and supports tilt-detection, which is great for painting, photo editing, note taking etc.

 The 10,200mAh battery in the Lenovo Tab P12 Pro is similar in size to the larger tablets from Apple and Samsung. it can run for an extremely long period of time: about 10-14 hours, depending on what you’re using the tablet for.